mauroindigne/Stunt-Lounge/README.md

 - Catagorising videos - The user has the ability to view videos by the brand of the motorbike by clicking on the "search by brand" button on the navbar.
 What this does is grab all the videos that have the value of that brand in the Brand seatction on MongoDB and load those into a template for that brand.

 - Error 404 page - I created a custom error 404 page by importing flasks "abort" file.
 This allowed the page to be redirected to a 404 page that also has a button to redirect the user back to the home page.
 The reason i wanted a custom "error 404" page is because it looks much more offical and adds that extra layer to really complete a website.

+- Custom Tab Icon - I created and added a tab icon to the page, while it is a samll touch it creates a more complete website.

 ### Features Left to Implement

 - Auto Url - I really wanted the user to be able paste any URL from youtube into the form and for the code to change this into a /embedded/ link every time.
 This is because currently the user has to manually add the last 11 characters from the url to allow the website to work.
 In the future I will study RegEx more to get an understanding to be able to implement this feature so that it can read the url and replace whatever url comes before those 11 characters with the embedded form.
 This will smooth out the UX and lead to an overall higher quality website.